Pandanus julianettii

 ].

-The plants are cultivated, semi-cultivated and harvested from the wild for their edible seeds, which have had a special significance for the nutrition of the native population of New Guinea[
+The plant is cultivated, semi-cultivated and harvested from the wild for its edible seeds, which have had a special significance for the nutrition of the native population of New Guinea[

 ].
-Both this species, plus the related P. Brosimos and P. Antaresensis, have had an important role in the history of the human society of the highlands of New Guinea[
+Both this species, plus the related Pandanus brosimos and Pandanus antaresensis, have had an important role in the history of the human society of the highlands of New Guinea[

 ].
 The plant is also grown for the production of textile fibres[